 Class instruction for beginners with no previous musical training and for those wishing a refresher in piano fundamentals.
-Emphasizes the development of basic keyboard skills, sight reading, and the use of basic chord patterns.
+Emphasizes understanding of basic music notation, the development of basic keyboard skills, and the use of simple chord patterns.
+(GE 8A) (G8A)